hyperledger/indy-hipe/text/message-tracing/README.md

 * `@type`: Should always be `"did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/tracing/1.0/trace_report"`,
    or some evolved version thereof.
 Required for version control and to support trace sinks that process other HTTP payloads as well.
-* `for-id`: The ID of the message that the handler is looking at when it composes the trace report.
+* `for_id`: The ID of the message that the handler is looking at when it composes the trace report.
 Required.
 * `handler`: A string that identifies the handler in a way that's useful for troubleshooting purposes.
    For example, it might identify a particular agent by DID+keyref, or it might be a friendly string like "iPhone" or "AgentsRUs Cloud Agent, geocaching extension v1.3.7".
 Optional but encouraged.
-* `elapsed-millis`: How many milliseconds did the handler have this message before composing the trace report?
+* `elapsed_milli`: How many milliseconds did the handler have this message before composing the trace report?
 If the same handler emits more than one trace report, how long has it been since the last trace was composed?
 Optional but encouraged.
-* `traced-type`: What was the message type of the traced message?
+* `traced_type`: What was the message type of the traced message?
 Optional but encouraged.
-* `report-timestamp`: What was the UTC timestamp of the system clock of the handler when the handler composed the trace report?
+* `report_time`: What was the UTC timestamp of the system clock of the handler when the handler composed the trace report?
 ISO 8601 format with millisecond precision.
    Optional but encouraged.
 * `outcome`: A string that describes the outcome of the message handling.
 The string MUST